-If you liked this movie , you will for sure love these too!
-In this collection we highlight some of the best films that share a very similar mood to '', and are worth checking out.
+If you liked this one , you will definitely love these too!
+In this list we highlight some of the best films that share a very similar mood to '', and are worth checking out.

 1. Dallas Buyers Club (2013)